Lesson Flow

 Materials

-Timing and flow
+Timing and instructor script

 Success criteria for this session